Defining Our Profession—This Is Our Time. What's It Going to Take?

 Moderator: Stacie Goffin, Goffin Strategy Group

 During the Institute, attend the Research Symposiums, coordinated by Kyle Snow, Director of the Center for Applied Research and Senior Scholar at NAEYC.
+For more detailed information, visit the Research Symposium page.

 Research Symposium Plenary